leprekon91/AES14/README.md

 Automated Exam System by Group 14 is a students project from Ort Braude college in Karmiel,IL.
 The System is a Java Based Client-Server program that will create better exam taking experience for students. it communicates with a premade MySQL database, and is able to:
-  - Create a questions (made by teachers) and exams collections.
+  - Create questions (multi-choice and made by teachers) and exams.
   - Test the students with the exams.
   - Check the exams submitted by students
   - Create and display statistical data.